plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

-Again, we're not just testing the handler's Execute(&#8230;) method.
+Again, we're not just testing the handler's Execute(...) method.
 We're working in a fresh database, with automatically populated sample records, within a production-like nested IoC container and a production-like Unit of Work.
-Send(&#8230;) will fail the test if the sample form wouldn't really have passed validation in production, so we have confidence that the scenario actually makes sense.
+Send(...) will fail the test if the sample form wouldn't really have passed validation in production, so we have confidence that the scenario actually makes sense.
 Our assertion rightly uses its _own_ transaction so that we don't fool ourselves by misusing Entity Framework change tracking: we assert on the reality of the operation's effects on the world.
 Lastly, we've demonstrated that we're affecting the _right_ record.
 It would be _very_ difficult for this test to pass incorrectly.

 ## Automatic Persistence Testing